NickAnderegg/static-conversations-demo/content/post/issue-based-comments.md

 ##### Communicating with the API

-In general, I prefer to implement any communication with a RESTful API in a class that can handle the boilerplate of preparing requests and processing the responses, and that's exactly what I've done here [with the `GitHubAPI` class](https://github.com/NickAnderegg/static-conversations/blob/main/convo/api.py#L17).
+In general, I prefer to implement any communication with a RESTful API in a class that can handle the boilerplate of preparing requests and processing responses, as I've done [with the `GitHubAPI` class](https://github.com/NickAnderegg/static-conversations/blob/a6aba5cb742dfa05dbce93ed629d642e92e16416/convo/api.py#L17).

-First, we define a few class attributes that we'll use for building and processing requests, `BASE_USER_AGENT`, `BASE_PATH`, and `UNIVERSAL_KEYS`:
+First, a few class attributes that we'll use for processing requests and responses, `BASE_USER_AGENT`, `BASE_PATH`, and `UNIVERSAL_KEYS`:

 ```python
 . . .